 - 7. The following sections consider write-off levels and responsible officers for specific debt types.
-If a debt category is not specifically referenced then it will be governed by the write-off arrangements for service/sundry debt, as detailed below. - 8.
-Officers' write-off levels are determined by the nature of the debt.
-For example higher write-off values are applied to Non Domestic Rates debt due to the value of the bills involved.
+If a debt category is not specifically referenced then it will be governed by the write-off arrangements for service/sundry debt, as detailed below. - Officers' write-off levels are determined by the nature of the debt.
+For example higher writeoff values are applied to Non Domestic Rates debt due to the value of the bills involved.
 Write-off values for debts such as Council Tax and service and miscellaneous debts are considerably lower, and this again reflects the debt levels involved.
-These values enable services to run in an efficient manner, whilst also ensuring write-offs are subject to appropriate senior management and councillor scrutiny. - 9.
-The Director of Corporate Governance, Head of Finance, Head of Corporate and Transactional Services and Council Income Manager can write off service debts and Housing/Council Tax Benefit/Reduction overpayments of up to £3,000 in any case where all reasonable means of recovery have been exhausted.
+These values enable services to run in an efficient manner, whilst also ensuring write-offs are subject to appropriate senior management and councillor scrutiny.

+- 9. The Director of Corporate Governance and the Head of Finance, Head of Corporate and Transactional Services and Council Income Manager mayean write-off service debts and Housing/Council Tax Benefit/Reduction overpayments of up to £3,000 in any case where all possible recovery has been attempted and recovery is not in the Council's best interests.
 In addition the identified officers can write off any amount where the debtor is in liquidation, and a suitable claim has been made, the debtor cannot be traced or the debtor is deceased and there are no funds in the estate.

-- 10. With regard to Non-Domestic Rates, Community Charge and Council Tax debts, the Director of Corporate Governance, the Head of Finance, Head of Corporate and Transactional Services and Council Income Manager (and any other officer so designated in writing) can write off: - any balances claimed in liquidation or sequestrations where a suitable claim has been made, where the debtor cannot be traced or where the debtor is deceased and there are no funds in the estate: - other Rates and Council Tax debts up to £3,000; and - Community Charge debts up to £2,000.
+The Director of Corporate Governance and Head of Finance may furthermore write off service debts of up to £3,000 in cases where all possible recovery action has been attempted. - 10.
+With regard to Non-Domestic Rates, Community Charge and Council Tax debts, the Director of Corporate Governance and the Head of Finance, Head of Corporate and Transactional Services and Council Income Manager (and any other officer so designated in writing) mayean write off: - any balances claimed in liquidation or sequestrations where a suitable claim has been made, where the debtor cannot be traced or where the debtor is deceased and there are no funds in the estate; - other Rates and Council Tax debts up to £3,000; and - all Community Charge debts in line with national legislation. - Community Charge debts up to £2,000.

-Debt write-offs in excess of these amounts, and other write-off types, will be reported to Finance and Budget Committee for approval twice a year.
+Debt write-offs in excess of these amounts, and other write-off types, will be reported to Finance and ResourcesBudget Committee for approval twice a year.